luoken/ex-wikipedia/README.md

 }
 ```

+`Jason` is the default JSON encoder (customize this via the `:decoder` option).
+`Floki` is the default HTML parser used by the page parser.
+See `ExWikipedia.PageParser` for its use.

-See `ExWikipedia.Page.fetch/2` for more options.
+See `ExWikipedia.Page.fetch/2` for full implementation details.

 ## Installation